d-daniel-le/movie-roulette/README.md

 # Limitations and Bugs
 ## User Side - Limitation
 - Due to limited time, Adding Movies to Favorites and Movie Recommendation based on the movies based on what user likes
-- Streaming Navigation will be directed to Google at the moment as we are figuring out how to link the movie straight to the services itself
+- Streaming Navigation will be directed to Google at the moment as we are figuring out how to link the movie straight to the services itself.
+On some modal, streaming services button will not be navigated anywhere at the moment.
+It's a placeholder for now due to limited timing.
+This Feature is only available in Home and Trending page.
 ## Development side - Bugs
 - There might some error handling that it's not nicely displayed at the moment such as like the reauthentication in the Profile.jsx since updating email doesn't always requires authentication
 - Responsive Design would cover most common screen but not every screen is covered at the moment.